cold weather payment

 Not got your payment?

-If you've not got you cold weather payment, but think you're eligible, let you local pension centre or Jobcentre Plus office know.
+If you've not got your cold weather payment, but think you're eligible, let your local pension centre or Jobcentre Plus office know.
 They can check and sort it out for you.

-If you're on universal credit, you can sign in to your online account and add a note to your journal, or give the universal credit helpline a call on 0800 328 9344 instead.
+If you're on Universal Credit, you can sign in to your online account and add a note to your journal, or give the Universal Credit helpline a call on 0800 328 5644.

 Other grants and ways to cut your energy bill